top of page

 Long ago, at a lake,

-I had a picnic
+I shared a picnic

 with my Aikido teacher and his family.